mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 ```

 # Overview
-This component is specifically intended for use with ESP32-S3 Louder or ESP32 Louder<BR>
+This component is specifically intended for use with ESP32-S3 Louder or ESP32 Louder
-which both have a TAS5805M DAC for producing audio.<BR>
+which both have a TAS5805M DAC for producing audio.
-This component uses the Esphome ESP_IDF framwork and must be configured accordingly.<BR>
+This component uses the Esphome ESP_IDF framwork and must be configured accordingly.
-While this component works with both versions of the "Louder", the ESP32-S3 Louder<BR>
+While this component works with both versions of the "Louder", the ESP32-S3 Louder
-has larger PSRAM and hence has better performance than the ESP32 Louder.<BR>
+has larger PSRAM and hence has better performance than the ESP32 Louder.

-The component allows many features of the TAS5808M DAC to be configured<BR>
+The component allows many features of the TAS5808M DAC to be configured
-prior to firmware generation or configured/controlled through Homeassistant.<BR>
+prior to firmware generation or configured/controlled through Homeassistant.
-Fault sensors can also be configured, so their status is visible in Homeassistant.<BR>
+Fault sensors can also be configured, so their status is visible in Homeassistant.

-The component YAML configuration uses the esphome Audio DAC Core component,<BR>
+The component YAML configuration uses the esphome Audio DAC Core component,
-and is configured under **audio_dac:** as **- platform: tas5805m**<BR>
+and is configured under **audio_dac:** as **- platform: tas5805m**

-The TAS5805M DAC is controlled by I2C so the component requires configuration of<BR>
+The TAS5805M DAC is controlled by I2C so the component requires configuration of
-**i2c:** with **sda:** and **scl:** pins.<BR>
+**i2c:** with **sda:** and **scl:** pins.

-Appropriate configuration of psram, i2s_audio, speaker and mediaplayer are required.<BR>
+Appropriate configuration of psram, i2s_audio, speaker and mediaplayer are required.
-Example YAML configurations are provided and are listed at the end of this read.me<BR>
+Example YAML configurations are provided and are listed at the end of this document.

 ## Component Features
-The component communicates with ESP32 Louder's TAS5805M and provides the following features:<BR>
+The component communicates with ESP32 Louder's TAS5805M and provides the following features:
 - initialise TAS5805M DAC
 - enable/disable TAS5805M DAC
 - adjust TAS5805M maximum and minimum volume level